 In an essay featured in the 2007 publication Koen van den Broek, Angle: Museum of Modern Art, Antwerp curator Dieter Roelstraete writes:

 In Van den Broek’s paintings, these grounds – represented mostly by straight or curving curbs, the matricial tools that help us maneuver the habitable earth – are no mere formal devices for demonstrating the artist’s effortless mastery of the modernist paradigm of the grid [inevitably, Henri Matisse and Barnett Newman comes to mind, followed by Ellsworth Kelly, Franz Kline, Morris Louis, all undisputed masters of delineation and demarcation]; they also provide guidance – above all to the viewer.
 Their spines are, quite literally, leads: lines of flight and sight, channelling and directing our gaze towards a world that veers away from us, yet also beckons us to explore it further.

 While Van den Broek calls Antwerp home, his work is often influenced by his travels.
-Van den Broek’s recent series of works on paper for his Spotlight, painted from his hotel room in Dubai, tell a story of his travels through colorful watercolors of acacias, desert sunsets, and of course, curbs and roads.
-His trip to the U.A.E. marked the artist’s first international travel since the pandemic began and feel suitably inspired.
+Van den Broek’s recent series of works on paper for his Spotlight, painted from his hotel room in Dubai, tells a story of his travels through colorful watercolors of acacias, desert sunsets, and of course, curbs and streets.
+His trip to the U.A.E. marked the artist’s first international travels since the pandemic began; it feels suitably inspired.

 Architecture plays a vital role in Koen van den Broek’s works.
 He often uses images from his travels to inform his work.
 Using photographs of cement cracks, highways, and the shadows created by buildings, Van den Broek reduces these architectural forms to their fundamental geometry.
 He takes these perceptions of roads and borders to expand the definition of the landscape painting.
 Thus, he operates by looking down first, rather than up, and focusing on the irregularities of man-made interventions of the landscape.